-5 Conclusion
+6 Conclusion

-In our group rekeying protocol, we care about two performance metrics: r and T. Metric r measures the percentage of users who cannot receive the new group key on time, while T is a measure of group access control granularity.
-Ideally, we want to achieve both small r and T. However, to achieve a smaller r, the key server has to increase h, and thus increase T to send more traffic.
-Therefore, there are tradeoffs between r, T and h.
+In our group rekeying protocol, we study two performance metrics: r and T. Metric r measures the fraction of users who cannot receive the new group key during the initial multicast, while T is a measure of group access control granularity.
+Ideally, we want to achieve both small r and T. To achieve a smaller r, however, the key server has to increase h, and thus increase T to send more traffic.
+Therefore, there are tradeoffs between r, T, and h.

-To investigate the tradeoffs between r, T and h, we analyzed r = f(h, T)under Bernoulli and Markov loss models.
-We also examined the impact of rekeying bandwidth constraint on the relationship between h and T. The rekeying bandwidth constraint arises since we do not want rekey traffic to hurt the Internet performance.
-We observed that with the rekeying bandwidth constraint, the value of T cannot be very small.
+To investigate the tradeoffs between r, T, and h, we analyzed r = f(h, T)

+under the Bernoulli and Markov loss models.
+We also examined the impact of rekeying bandwidth constraint on the relationship between h and T. The rekeying bandwidth constraint arises since we do not want rekey traffic to impact the performance of other flows in the Internet.
+We observed that with a rekeying bandwidth constraint of b(t) = 100 Kbps, the value of Tneeds to be in the order of seconds.
 Then with our packet spacing strategy, packets of the same block will likely experience independent loss.
-As a result, an increase of h can effectively reduce r; also decreasing rwill not significantly increase h and T. In conclusion, we can achieve both small r and T.
+As a result, an increase of h can effectively reduce r; decreasing r will not significantly increase h and T. In conclusion, we can achieve both small r and T.